 Ask Seller for Carfax Report

 A lot of us buy a used car directly from their owners.
-That’s because websites such as Craigslist also lists used cars for sale.
+That’s because websites such as Craigslist also list used cars for sale.
 Obviously, you would want to know the condition of the car and various other details before buying a used car directly from the owner.

 Other Tweaks to Get Free Reports for Used Cars